mduan/blog/_posts/2012-01-09-setting-up-my-blog.md

 Some of the factors that inspired me set up a blog include:
 * Playground for doing some front-end development
 * Put some use to the virtual private server and domain I'd been paying for awhile without using
-* Everyone else in my class is doing it
+* Many other people I know are doing it

 ## Technologies Used